CiscoTestAutomation/dyntopo/docs/laasv2/README.rst

 As previously mentioned, one of the possible ways to create a topology and run tests over it is to run ``pyats clean``. pyATS Clean expects a clean YAML file and a logical testbed YAML file.

-Once the topology is requested, it will make a reservation of the topology and return the merged testbed YAML file (named ``merged_testbed.yaml``) in the current working directory.
+Once the topology is requested, it will make a reservation of the topology and store the testbed in a testbed YAML file named ``merged_testbed.yaml``.
 This file can be used to run other tests, like interacting with the devices using ``pyats shell``, for example. pyATS Clean will halt its execution waiting for the user to press ``Ctrl + C`` to delete the reservation and free the resources.
-Below you can find an example of how to use pyATS clean:
+Below, you can find an example of how to use pyATS clean:

 .. code-block:: text